Projects

 NCN Sonata BIS 9 (2019/34/E/ST8/00411)

-Project Leader: dr Jan Guzowski
+Project Leader: Dr. Jan Guzowski

 Project duration: September 2020 – August 2024

-In cancer treatments, combinations of drugs often need to be custom-tailored to increase efficiency and minimize harmful side-effects in a given patient.
+In cancer treatments, combinations of drugs often need to be custom-tailored to increase efficiency and minimize harmful side effects in a given patient.
 Such personalized treatments call for personalized drug screening technologies operating on cells taken directly from the patient.
 Efficient testing of hundreds of drug combinations on small tissue samples (< 1 mL) is challenging and requires the development of new miniaturized technologies for biological sample processing.
 Droplet microfluidics offers high-throughput drug screening tools via dispersing the liquid sample into thousands of nanoliter sub-samples and manipulating them individually via subjecting each individually to a mixture of drugs at different concentrations, incubating and finally measuring cell response.
 One of the bottlenecks of this emerging lab-on-chip technology is the so-called ‘barcoding’ of individual droplets, which is unique labeling allowing association of the observed cell response with the drug combination contained in the encapsulating droplet.
 Currently, existing droplet labeling methods based on the injection of dyes at various predesigned concentrations suffer from the relatively low resolution, limiting screens’ capacity to around a hundred droplets.
 In contrast, the actual applications typically involve thousands or tens of thousands of droplets.

 In the project, we will develop a droplet-labeling technique based on their sequential deposition at a substrate.
 In particular, we will exploit the effect of the spontaneous formation of ordered droplet patterns along a printing path.
 Such patterns emerge due to random droplet rearrangements occurring under specific printing conditions.
 As a result, each droplet is labeled by a unique neighboring pattern.
 In the project, we will develop a basic understanding of droplet rearrangements’ phenomena during printing and study the generated patterns’ labeling capacity.
-We will also perform proof-of-concept experiments involving the encapsulation of living cancer cells inside the printed droplets to screen their response to a varying drug concentration.
+We will also perform proof-of-concept experiments involving the encapsulation of living cancer cells inside the printed droplets to screen their response to varying drug concentrations.

-The technology developed in the project will provide a non-invasive (dye-free) and cost-effective alternative to existing droplet barcoding methods, potentially transformative for the fields such as drug development, personalized medicine, or point-of-care diagnostics.
+The technology developed in the project will provide a non-invasive (dye-free) and cost-effective alternative to existing droplet barcoding methods, potentially transformative for fields such as drug development, personalized medicine, or point-of-care diagnostics.

 Contact